sh4nx0r/sh4nx0r.github.io/_posts/2015-09-08-the-top-15-most-sick-disturbing-shocking-flicks-as-of-2014.md

 > **précis**: Over three hours of the most disgusting and disturbing shock clips ever caught on camera.
 Guaranteed to be the most sickest movie ever made in the history of cinema.<b>Banned in 131 Countries.</b>

 _This is the most disgusting, horrific, shocking content you will ever experience in your life.
 This documentary is a sequel to its original MDPOPE I. It took me two weeks to completely watch MDPOPE I (prequel), I couldn't watch it continuosly for more than 7 minutes, so I had to break it up.
-Well, MDPOPE II took me one and half months to finish it completely. **DO NOT WATCH ALONE.**_
+Well, MDPOPE II took me one and half months to finish it off fully. **DO NOT WATCH THIS ALONE.**_

 <div class="row">
     <div class="large-12 columns">